MicrosoftDocs/dynamics-365-project-operations/articles/psa/psa-project-operations-changes.md

 ## Project planning limits

-Project Oeprations relies on Project for the Web for all project shceduling operations.
+Project Operations relies on Project for the Web for all project scheduling operations.
 Project for the Web manages the work breakdown structure using the limits in the following table.

 | **Field**                                          | **Limit**             |
 |----------------------------------------------------|-----------------------|